ail-project/ail-feeder-discord/README.md

 https://discord.com/developers/docs/intro

+## How does it work?

+The program does the following in this order:

+1. login with the given account (token in `etc/token.txt`)
+2. fetch all the servers the user is already part of
+3. scan the channels in each server for the given query, if a match is found, extract the data and upload it
+4. after scanning for the query in the messages, the program looks for URLs in the channels, if a URL is found, extract the data and upload it
+5. once all the servers, the user has been part of, are scanned, the program joins all the servers in `etc/server-invite-codes.txt` and repeats steps 3 and 4 for the newly joined servers
+6. after this, the program starts to listen for incoming messages for `scantime` seconds
+7. when a message comes in, matching the query or containing a link, the data is extracted and uploaded
+8. when the `scantime` seconds are up, the program exits

+NB: When a new message arrives during steps 2-5, the program treats the new message first and continues the previous scan after completing the new incoming message.

+## Requirements

+TODO

 ## How to use?
 (Work in progress)

 1. Create a file `token.txt` in the `etc/` folder in the root directory.
 Add the Discord token of the account you want to use.